UPDATED ON AUGUST 24, 2017: Original article published November 3, 2016.

 1. Take A Good Look At The Job Posting

 Recruiters and HR professionals create job postings for the purpose of telling you exactly what they want in an ideal candidate.
 They draft a job description that should summarize the basic tasks you need to be able to complete, what type of candidate will fit well within their company, and what specific results they want to see you produce.
-They also list job specifications that will identify whether or not you are qualified for the job and possess the... you guessed it... skills they want you to have.
+They also list job specifications or required qualifications that will identify whether or not you are qualified for the job and possess the... you guessed it... skills they want you to have.

 - Bachelor's degree or equivalent experience required.